husseinaluie/FlowSieve/RTD_mainpage.md

 ## Licence

-This is a brief human-readable summary of the ODC-BY 1.0 license, and is not the actual licence.
+This is a brief human-readable summary of the OSL-3.0 license, and is not the actual licence.
 See `licence.md` for the full licence details.

 You are free: